Still Accelerating: Type Ia supernova cosmology is robust to host galaxy age evolution

 \section{Introduction}

 Type Ia supernovae (SNe Ia) are one of the best standardizable candles and most powerful probes of cosmology.
-Measurements of SN Ia distances and redshifts led to the discovery of cosmic acceleration and the inference of dark energy \citep{Riess1998, Perlmutter1999}.
-Using SNe Ia alone the evidence for acceleration is now very strong, and precise constraints on the dark energy equation-of-state parameter $w$ are routinely obtained using SNe Ia in combination with complementary probes \citep{Brout2022, des_collaboration_dark_2024,rubin_union_2025, popovic_dark_2025}, while evidence for dark energy also remains strong without using SNe \citep{desi_collaboration_desi_2025, des_collaboration_dark_2025}.
+Measurements of SN Ia distances and redshifts provide direct observational evidence of cosmic acceleration and the inference of dark energy \citep{Riess1998, Perlmutter1999}.
+Using SNe Ia alone, the evidence for acceleration is now very strong, and precise constraints on the dark energy equation-of-state parameter $w$ are routinely obtained using SNe Ia in combination with complementary probes \citep{Brout2022, des_collaboration_dark_2024,rubin_union_2025, popovic_dark_2025}, while evidence for dark energy also remains strong without using SNe \citep{desi_collaboration_desi_2025, des_collaboration_dark_2025}.
 SNe also remain an important component in measurements of the Hubble constant \citep{riess_comprehensive_2022,galbany_updated_2023,breuval_small_2024,freedman_status_2025,h0dn_collaboration_local_2025}.